 Your Right to Cancel (Applicable to Consumers only)

-Please contact us if you wish to cancel any policy that we have arranged for you.
+Please contact us if you wish to cancel any policy which we have arranged for you.
 Customers acting outside their trade or profession (Consumers) will usually have a legal right to cancel policies for any reason, subject to no claims having occurred, within 14 days of receiving the full terms & conditions.
 You will always be advised where this Right applies.
 A charge may apply for the period of cover provided and, in addition, an administration charge will apply as shown in the charges section above, cancellation under this right must be in writing, prior to expiry of the cancellation period, to our usual office address.

 Should you wish to cancel cover after fourteen days most insurers make a disproportionate charge for the period on cover.
-Any return premium to you will be the net return given by your Insurers less our charges of £45 or 20% of the premium (whichever is lower)
+Any return premium to you will be the net return given by your Insurers less our charges of £45 or 20% of the premium (whichever is higher)

 Please note should you cancel cover due to revised terms applied by the Insurers following non-disclosure of material facts the time on risk charge may be based on the correct information and correct premium.